mightywomble/terraform_build_repomirror/README.md

   - Creates a 1 TiB storage disk resource
   - Creates the VM resource and attaches the storage disk
   - References variables like `var.api_key`, `var.project_id`, `var.data_center_id`, etc.
+- `bootstrap.sh` — Startup script that runs on the VM's first boot.
+It prepares the extra disk, configures the firewall, writes apt-mirror config, and launches a one-time apt-mirror sync in the background (via screen) so Terraform is not blocked.
 - `variables.tf` — Variable declarations for all inputs used by the config.
 - `terraform.tfvars` — Non-secret variable values for this environment (example values).
 You may override locally or via environment variables.
 - `secrets.auto.tfvars` — Your API key only (gitignored by default).
 Never commit secrets.